 The Petersburg Police Department has recognized several trends in the City that will affect the distribution and expansion of the Police Force.
-Although the City has experienced a decline in populationover the past ten years, the demands for police service did not shrink with it.
+Although the City has experienced a decline in population over the past ten years, the demands for police service did not shrink with it.
 The population losses over the past years were not the percentage of those in Petersburg who were the heaviest users of Police services, because there was no decrease in the demand for police services.
 Likewise, as the population in Petersburg is aging, it creates additional strain on the Police force.
 Older residents are less capable of taking a more active partnership role in community policing, yet still require the same level ofpolice service.
-This means that shrinking population in the northern sections of the City do not equate togreater flexibility and an excess of personnel to address the growing population in the southern portion of the City.
-The Police Department has addressed the concern of the growth in the Southern portion of the City and strategically plans and schedules the officers to always maximize complete coverage of the City.
+This means that shrinking population in the northern sections of the City do not equate togreater flexibility and an excess of personnel to address the growing population in the southern portion of the City and strategically plans and schedules the officers to always maximize complete coverage of the City.
 The City has already begun planning and allocating resources to make the appropriate public investment to have additional substations and facilities to meet the demands of the City.